Assault and Battery in New Jersey Bars, Nightclubs, or Lounges

 Who Do I Sue?

-Violence at bars, nightclubs, and lounges can be caused by bouncers and security hired or employed by them.
+Assault and battery at a bar, in nightclubs, and lounges can be caused by bouncers and security hired or employed by them.
 It can also be caused by other customers at the place or by people who hang around outside the place.

 The problem is that the people who attacked you usually do not have assets or insurance coverage that will compensate you for your injuries.